Xiaolongbao: Serving

 Xiaolongbao are traditionally eaten for breakfast.
-The buns are served hot in the bamboo baskets in which they were steamed, usually on a bed of dried leaves or paper mat, although some restaurants now use napa cabbage instead.
+The buns are served hot in the bamboo baskets in which they were steamed, usually on a bed of dried leaves or a paper mat, although some restaurants now use napa cabbage instead.
 The buns are usually dipped in Zhenjiang vinegar with chili crisp.

-Traditionally, tangbao soup dumplings are a kind of dim sum (à la carte item) or "xiaochi" (snack).
+Traditionally, tangbao soup dumplings are a kind of dim sum (à la carte item) or xiaochi (snack).
 The buns are usually dipped in Zhenjiang vinegar with ginger slivers.
 They are traditionally served with a clear soup on the side.
 Around Shanghai, "tangbao" may be eaten throughout the day, although usually not for breakfast.
 They form part of a traditional Jiangnan-style morning tea (早茶).
 In Guangdong and the West, it is sometimes served as a dish during Cantonese tea time.
 Frozen tangbao are now mass-produced and a popular frozen food sold worldwide.

+Xiaolongbao can be challenging to eat without spilling the soup.
+A traditional way of eating the bun is for the diner to hold the bun with a small spoon and gently bite a small hole to suck up the soup before slowly eating the remainder.
+Another popular way to eat the bun is to place it in a spoon, add a few drops of black vinegar and ginger and then eat it in one bite.

+Xiaolongbao are usually served in bamboo steamers, which keep the heat in and retain the light earthy aroma they give off.
+Each steamer usually has four to eight buns, arranged neatly to prevent them from sticking together.
+Usually, the waiter will bring the bamboo basket directly to the table and lift the lid to reveal the xiaolongbao.

+Xiaolongbao is usually shared among diners as an appetizer or part of a larger meal.
+In some upscale restaurants, xiaolongbao is served with a spoon.

+In recent years, sweet taro and black sesame buns have become available—taro offers a mild, nutty sweetness while sesame is richer and slightly bitter.
+Other popular fillings include pumpkin, sweet potato, and matcha–white chocolate.
+On the savory side, shops now sell cheese-stuffed buns, truffle-mushroom blends, or spiced pork with scallions.

 Types

 Changzhou

-The modern form of Xiaolongbao originated from Qing Dynasty.
-A place named YingGui Teahouse is where people in ChangZhou go to have Xiaolongbao.
-Xiaolongbao in Changzhou is known for its thin wraps, great taste of its ingredients, and the soup that spills out when taken a bite.
-Among the types, crab filled Xiaolongbao is the most well known type in Changzhou that are served after the mid autumn festival.
+The modern form of xiaolongbao originated during Qing dynasty.
+A place named Yinggui Teahouse is where people in Changzhou go to have xiaolongbao.
+The buns from Changzhou are known for its thin wraps, and the soup that spills out after each bite.
+Among the types, crab-filled xiaolongbao is the most well known type in Changzhou, and are eaten after the Mid-Autumn Festival.

 Shanghai

-Nanxiang Xiaolongbao in Shanghai have around a hundred year of history.
-They are known for their unique technique of making the wrappers as well as secret ingredients of the fillings.
+In Shanghai, xiaolongbao are usually filled with pork; crabmeat and shrimp are also present but in the minority.